 To use Health with RunGap you must use and iPhone running iOS 8.0.2 or later.
 Both HealthKit and the Health app are unavailable on iPad.

 You don't have to do anything in advance to start sharing your workouts to Health.
-RunGap will automatically ask for permission to write "Active Energy", "Cycling Distance", "Flights Climbed", "Heart Rate", "Steps", "Walking + Running Distance", "Swimming Distance", "Workout Routes" and "Workouts" the first time you send data to HealthKit.
+RunGap will automatically ask for permission to write "Active Energy", "Cycling Distance", "Flights Climbed", "Heart Rate", "Steps", "Swimming Distance", "Walking + Running Distance", "Workout Routes" and "Workouts" the first time you send data to HealthKit.
 You should allow RunGap to write all 9 data types in order for the export to work as intended.
-At any time you can open the "Health" app and edit the permissions under "Sources".
+At any time you can open the "Health" app and edit the permissions for RunGap under "Apps" in the "Privacy" section for your profile (upper, right corner).

-If you want to import workouts from an Apple Watch and other sources via Health you must enable this from "Health" under "Accounts & Settings" in RunGap and grant RunGap permission to read and write "Cycling Distance", "Heart Rate", "Steps", "Swimming Distance", "Walking + Running Distance", "Workout Routes" and "Workouts" when prompted.
+If you want to import workouts from an Apple Watch and other sources via Health you must enable this from "Health" under "Accounts & Settings" in RunGap and grant RunGap permission to read and write "Activity Energy", "Cycling Distance", "Heart Rate", "Steps", "Swimming Distance", "Swimming Strokes", "Walking + Running Distance", "Workout Routes" and "Workouts" when prompted.

 Sharing your activities with HealthKit

 You can share a single activity directly to HealthKit by opening it from the "Activities" list, tapping the "..." button in the upper right corner, choosing "Share" and finally "More."
 This will bring up a page where you can choose to share the activity to on or more of the most popular services as well as "Health" along with an optional message.
-The activity will then be saved to HealthKit and you will hear a "swoosh" sound when the export is complete.
 If a workout already exists in HealthKit with the exact same starting time, nothing will be exported in order to avoid duplicates.

 Similarly, you can share all your activities to HealthKit by choosing "Share & Export" from the upper left menu and then "health."
 RunGap will then export all activities not previously exported to HealthKit.
 This may take a little while depending on the number of activities.